bradleybossard/imfs/README.md

 ## Documentation

-Interactive documentation can be found in the `docs` directory.
+Interactive documentation can be found in the `docs` directory or online [here](https://bradleybossard.github.io/imfs/)

 ## Install